Four Decades Rooted In Conservation

 Gregg McLachlan

-Being hard-wired as a storyteller has sharpened his ability to find the human core of every story and tell it with clarity, depth, and purpose.
-That foundation gives his conservation films a narrative strength rooted in real voices, emotional truth, and a deep respect for the people and places at the heart of the work.
+Hard-wired as a storyteller, Gregg has a sharpened ability to find the human core of every story and tell it with clarity, depth, and purpose.
+That foundation gives his conservation films narrative strength rooted in real voices, truth, and deep respect for the people and places at the heart of the work.

 Cynthia Brink

-Cynthia is a powerhouse in grant writing and funding securement, helping conservation nonprofits access the resources needed to elevate their storytelling through impactful films.
-As a co-producer, she plays a key role in successful WorkCabin Films projects, including a Nature Canada-funded miniseries and an Environment and Climate Change Canada-funded documentary.
-Her producer skills, collaborative spirit, and organizational abilities have led to sold-out screenings and meaningful community outreach.
+Cynthia is a driving force behind outreach, grant writing, and funding securement, helping conservation nonprofits access the resources they need to elevate their storytelling through impactful films.
+As a co-producer, she plays a key role in WorkCabin Films projects, including a Nature Canada–funded miniseries and documentaries supported by Environment and Climate Change Canada.
+Her collaborative approach, producer skills, and organizational strength have helped lead to sold-out screenings and meaningful community outreach.

 Dana McLachlan